Edan Lui: Film

 In June 2021, it was announced that Edan would soon make his big screen debut in Lunar New Year comedy Chilli Laugh Story (闔家辣) (2022), co-starring Sandra Ng, Gigi Leung, and Ronald Cheng.
 Edan plays the role of Coba, who is based on the film's director and screenwriter, Coba Cheng.
 Edan also sings the original soundtrack "When Life Gives You Chillies" (辣到出汁) with Sandra Ng and Gigi Leung.
 The film's premiere was originally scheduled for February 2022, but was postponed until 14 July 2022 due to cinemas across Hong Kong being closed as a result of COVID pandemic restrictions.
 The film surpassed HK$10 million at the Hong Kong box office within four days.

 Premiering in November 2022, Edan also played a main role, Yeung, in Hong Kong Family (過時過節) which also stars Teresa Mo.
 Hong Kong Family marks Edan's first major role in the dramatic genre.
 He also sings the original soundtrack, No Matter How Far (攀上天梯的螞蟻), for the film.

 Edan's roles in Chilli Laugh Story and Hong Kong Family garnered him two nominations in the category of Best New Performer at the 41st Hong Kong Film Awards.

-In April 2023, Edan played Messi Cheung in Over My Dead Body (死屍死時四十四), a black comedy in which Edan once again works with Ronald Cheng and Teresa Mo, and also features fellow MIRROR member Jer Lau in a supporting role.
+In April 2023, Edan played Messi Cheung in Over My Dead Body (死屍死時四十四), a black comedy in which Edan once again works with Ronald Cheng and Teresa Mo, and also features fellow Mirror member Jer Lau in a supporting role.

 Filming for a new movie titled The Moon Thieves (盜月者) began in Tokyo in mid-March 2023, and continued into late April in Hong Kong.
-The film will star Edan in the role of pawned watch embezzler Ma Sang, with fellow MIRROR member Anson Lo, Louis Cheung, and Michael Ning also in leading roles.
-Fellow MIRROR member Keung To also has a supporting role in the film.
+The film will star Edan in the role of pawned watch embezzler Ma Sang, with fellow Mirror member Anson Lo, Louis Cheung, and Michael Ning also in leading roles.
+Fellow Mirror member Keung To also has a supporting role in the film.

-Edan will also feature in Makerville's own film production, WE12 (12鬼盜), a comedy action film starring all the members of MIRROR.
+Edan will also feature in Makerville's own film production, WE12 (12鬼盜), a comedy action film starring all the members of Mirror.

-Both The Moon Thieves and WE12 do not have estimated release dates for the time being.

 In September, Sandra Ng, the producer of Chilli Laugh Story, announced that the film would have a sequel featuring the original cast, this time centering around the theme of mahjong.
 The film was scheduled to be released around the Lunar New Year period of 2023.
 However, news of production and filming has yet to be announced.

 Voice acting

 In 2021, Edan took on the role of the Cantonese voice of Finny, a young Nestrian, in the Cantonese dubbed version of 2020 Belgian animated film Ooops!
 The Adventure Continues alongside Shirley Chan, who voices Leia.

 Edan also voiced Hank, a beagle dog who aspires to be a samurai, in the Cantonese dubbed version of Paws of Fury: The Legend of Hank.
-He will once again work with Shirley Chan, as well as fellow MIRROR member Stanley Yau.
+He will once again work with Shirley Chan, as well as fellow Mirror member Stanley Yau.
 The film premiered in Hong Kong cinemas starting January 19, 2023.